senorkrabs/duplicity-glacier-guide/README.md

 ```

 ### List Files in a Backup
 List all files in the latest backup.
 To list files from a specific point in time, use the `--time TIME` option.
-See [TIME](http://duplicity.nongnu.org/vers8/duplicity.1.html#sect8) format for more information.
+See [TIME](http://duplicity.nongnu.org/vers8/duplicity.1.html#sect8) format for more information on how to specify `TIME`.
 ```bash
 docker run -it --rm --hostname 'backupname' \
 -e OPTIONS="--full-if-older-than 47W --s3-use-deep-archive --no-compression --no-encryption --progress --archive-dir /mnt/backup/src/config --s3-use-multiprocessing --volsize 1024 --verbosity i --log-file /logfiles/log-$(date "+%Y%m%d-%H%M%S").log" \